-Accreditation Standard 5.A.10
+Water Play - Accreditation Standard 5.A.10

 Shoes must remain on children's feet at all times to prevent injury.
 We ask families to bring water shoes for their child on water play days during the summer.
 During foot painting or other sensory activities, a limited area may be swept and carefully examined for safety before use.
 Water tables must be dumped and cleaned using the Department of Health's three-step cleaning method at the end of each outdoor play period.
-Puddles formed by the misters must be swept up as they collect.
+Or soapy water can be used.